 - Comfort and good rapport with the lawyer handling your case, as you’ll be working together closely for some time.

-Nobody Knows Louisiana Personal Injury Laws Like Broussard Law Firm
+Nobody Knows Louisiana Personal Injury Laws Like Broussard Injury Lawyers

-For 30 years, Broussard Law Firm has been fighting the good fight in Louisiana.
+For 30 years, Broussard Injury Lawyers has been fighting the good fight in Louisiana.
 We’ve handled personal injury cases large and small.
 We’ve also argued on both the defense and plaintiff sides of the table, so we know exactly how the defense operates and the tactics they use to try and give your case the runaround.

 But two of our core values are accountability and speed.
 We stay on top of your case and keep it moving toward a win as quickly as possible—regardless of what curveballs the defense tries to throw.